-I. Jerry C. Tiu, Filipino, of legal age and a resident of after having been duly sworn to in accordance with law do hereby declare that:
+I, Rafael M. Alunan III, Filipino, of legal age, and with address at after having been duly sworn to in accordance with law hereby declare that:

-- 1. I am a nominee for independent director (ID) of APC Group, Inc. (the "Corporation"). - 2.
+- 1. I am a nominee for independent director (ID) of APC Group, Inc. (APC) (the "Corporation"). - 2.
 I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):